cjpatoilo/csscompile/readme.md

 **Usage**

 ```
-$ csscompile src/main.styl
+$ csscompile src dist
 ```

-*NOTE: If you only declare the folder name by default the `main.{sass,scss,styl,less}` file will be searched.*
+*NOTE: Only the folder name is required.*

 ## CLI